nanoporetech/dorado-docs/docs/models/models.md

 The sequencing condition will typically denote the following features:

-Analyte Type - `dna / rna002 / rna004`
+Analyte Type - `dna / rna004`

 :   This denotes the type of analyte being sequenced.
 For DNA sequencing, this will be `dna`.
-If you are using a Direct RNA Sequencing Kit, this will be `rna002` or `rna004`, depending on the kit.
+If you are using a Direct RNA Sequencing Kit, this will be `rna004`.

-Pore Type - `r9.4.1 / r10.4.1`
+Pore Type - `r10.4.1`

 :   This section corresponds to the type of flow cell used.
-For instance, `FLO-MIN114 / FLO-FLG114` is indicated by `r10.4.1`, while `FLO-MIN106D / FLO-FLG001` is signified by `r9.4.1`.
+For instance, `FLO-MIN114 / FLO-FLG114` is indicated by `r10.4.1`.

-Chemistry Type - `e8 / e8.2`
+Chemistry Type - `e8.2`

 :   This represents the chemistry type, which corresponds to the kit used for sequencing.
-For example, Kit 14 chemistry is denoted by `e8.2` and Kit 10 or Kit 9 are denoted by `e8`.
+For example, Kit 14 chemistry is denoted by `e8.2`.

 Translocation Speed - `130bps / 260bps / 400bps`: